ISENBECK66/X-NetMed/README.md

 I decided to develop two services, once for each main function:

 #### Service 1 - *Gateway*:
-This function load the input image from an URL provided from the user through the user interface, execute a specific preprocessing, and send this data trought the network to the *TF-Serving* service.
-At this point the *Gateway-service* wait to have the evaluation back from TF-Serving to execute a post elaboration to present the data back to the user.
+- 1 This function load the input, an x-ray image, from an URL that is provided from the user through the user interface.
+- 2 Execute a specific preprocessing on the image.
+- 3 Send the data obtained trought the network to the *TF-Serving* service.
+- 4 Wait the evaluation coming back from *TF-Serving*
+- 5 Execute a post elaboration to present the results back to the user.

 #### Service 2 - TF-Serving:
+- 1 This service take a preprocessed image as an input, coming from *Gateway* service.
-This function input it is a preprocessed image, and it is designed to apply inference on this data, using the model that we trained for this scope.
+- 2 The main task of this service it is to apply inference on the received data, using the model that we trained for this scope.

-TF-Service use a lot of GPU resources to evaluate the image, and this is one of the main reason behind the choice to split the application in two different services.
+  *TF-Service use a lot of GPU resources to evaluate the image, and this is one of the main reason behind the choice to split the application in two different services*

-The *model* is applied on the preprocessed image coming from the *gateway-service*, and *TF-Serving* send back to that service the results of the elaboration.
+- 3 Send back to *gateway* service the results of the elaboration.

 ---